centrapay/centrapay-docs/src/api/payment-requests/payment-requests.md

 <a name="release">
 ### Release funds held for a pre authorization Payment Request **EXPERIMENTAL**

-When you call release on a preauth Payment Request any remaining funds that were being held for the authorization are returned to the asset, and a release Payment Activity is returned.
+When you call release on a preAuth Payment Request any remaining funds that were being held for the authorization are returned to the asset, and a release Payment Activity is returned.
 If the authorization never completed, the Payment Request will instead be cancelled, and a cancellation Payment Activity will be returned.

 {% reqspec %}
   POST '/api/payment-requests/{paymentRequestId}/release'